tarikbouari/To-do-List/README.md

 ## Description

-> To-do-list is an online website where users can add a todo tasks. tasks can be removed , added, and edited.Build with Webpack and JavaScript.
+> To-do-list is an online website where users can add a todo tasks. tasks can be removed , added, and edited.Built with Webpack and JavaScript.
 > This project has been assigned to me by microverse.